Microk8s Control Plane API Load Balancing

 Well, my cluster isn’t that stable.
 I’m constantly tinkering with it and it falls over pretty regularly, for one reason or another.
 I spend a reasonable amount of time picking the nodes back up and putting them back in the cluster again.
 It’s mostly replicated shared storage (OpenEBS Jiva) that’s the culprit here, but that’s a story for another day.

-However, while that node is rebooting, that Control Plane API host is also not available.
-At least one third of the time (during these reboots), that also means I can’t manage, monitor, or otherwise maintain my cluster.
+While that node is rebooting, the Control Plane API endpoint is also not available for at least one third of the time (during these reboots).
+This also means I can’t manage, monitor, or otherwise maintain my cluster while my ~/.kube/config

 Other ideas I probably should have thought of